haiku/website/content/blog/calisto-mathias/2024-08-24_[gsoc_2024]_implementing_incremental_search_[final_report].md

 Here’s what remains to be done in the incremental find panel:

 1. **Incremental Search with Keystrokes:** The goal was to refresh results with each keystroke.
 Although I implemented this, it turned out to be unstable due to the high load from frequent clearing, refreshing, and restarting of queries.
 I had planned to develop a debouncer to manage this load but didn’t manage to complete it.
 This will be my primary focus after the GSoC’24 period ends.
+A possible strategy to implement this that a future developer could look into with this could be to use a thread that continuously polls the predicate string.
+This would make use of synchronisation primitives and might be one way that we could tackle this issue.
+During my time in the GSoC period, I tried to make use of the BMessageRunner and BLooper classes to try this but I was unable to find a working strategy.
+I will keep working on this as well!
 2. **Folder Filtering Integration:** Folder filtering is not yet functional in the incremental search panel within the results window.
 This should be a straightforward addition, and I plan to incorporate it as soon as the initial code is merged.

 ## Learning Experience from GSoC’24